winner-is-kungen/TDA367Document/Peer Review/peerReview.md

 # Document Review

 In your system architecture uml, you have included dependencies the packages have with themselves.
 This removes focus from whats important in the graph, the relationships between the packages.

+Include your user stories in the RAD document, not just a link to where to find them.
+If you feel that the user stories take up too much space you can some, or event most, in the appendix.

+All sections should contain text, some of yours only contain subsections and some are empty.

+Some spelling and grammatical mistakes, for example: some "it's" where it should have been "its".